ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588-C_User_Hardware_Manual.md

 | **BT1120\_D\[15:0]** |     **Pull-down**      | **Direct connection is allowed.
 If feasible, reserve series resistors near the FET3588-C terminal.** | **BT1120 Data Output**      |
 |   **BT1120\_CLK**    |     **Pull-down**      | **Series resistor: 22ohm, placed close to the device end.**  | **BT1120 Clock Output**     |

-**3. When implementing board-to-board connection, it is recommended to connect a 22 - 100 ohm resistor in series (the resistance value should meet SI test requirements), and reserve space for TVS devices.**
+- **When implementing board-to-board connection, it is recommended to connect a 22 - 100 ohm resistor in series (the resistance value should meet SI test requirements), and reserve space for TVS devices.**

 ## 4\.
 Connector Dimension Diagram